Down-on-luck singer steals show in Coen brothers Cannes film

 Van Warmerdam weaves a feeling of menace through an oddly humorous plot line in which a strange wild-haired man, played by Jan Bijvoet, slowly infiltrates himself and his henchmen into the domestic life of a well-to-do family.

-Part domestic drama, part Robocop - with a finale reminiscent of Hamlet with a play and a poisoning - "Borgman" is hard to categorize, but the audience at Sunday's press screening appeared rapt over its grisly humor and moral ambiguity.
+Part domestic drama, part Robocop - with a finale reminiscent of Hamlet with a play and a poisoning - "Borgman" is hard to categorise, but the audience at Sunday's press screening appeared rapt over its grisly humour and moral ambiguity.